gvwilson/thirdbit/src/fiction/iffy/1/index.md

 half-crawling in places,
 as the rumbling grew louder.

-Edson whooped.
+Benício whooped.
-She twisted to look over her shoulder just in time to see the herd of musk ox crest the ridge behind them, shoulder to shoulder and galloping straight at Edson.
+She twisted to look over her shoulder just in time to see the herd of musk ox crest the ridge behind them, shoulder to shoulder and galloping straight at Benício.

 She expected him to run.
 Why wasn't he running?